chrisluu16/react-training/README.md

 # react-training
-Going through react training course
+Going through react training course2222

 I have no idea
 Test new line